EnduranceCode/endurancetrio-timing-exporter/README.md

 Save the modifications with the command `CTRL + O` and then exit the [nano text editor](https://www.nano-editor.org/) with the command `CTRL + X`.

-To apply the changes, restart the MySQL service and verify that everything is working as expected with the following commands:
+To apply the changes, restart the MySQL service, and verify that everything is working as expected, with the following commands:

     sudo systemctl restart mysql